cloudever/react-hooky/README.md

 This package proxies dependencies and does not need to be compiled.
 It build upon ES Modules for `webpack` and `rollup` support and tree-shaking.

+A bundle size is optimized by bundler when used with ESM modules, so keep calm and feel free to use the package.

 ## Install

 Using Yarn